Why Headless Browsers Get Detected: A Technical Breakdown

 code

-You did great on navigator.
-It doesn't matter — TLS and canvas alone pushed the score over the edge.
+You nailed navigator.
+Doesn't matter — TLS and canvas alone already pushed it over.

 http